andtyl/dotfiles/README.md

 About

-My dotfiles for a Ubuntu system, with zsh shell and solarized theme everywhere :)
+My dotfiles for a Ubuntu system, with zsh shell and monokai or solarized theme

 # Installation